 For all these reasons, we did not attempt to derive annual wealth distribution series.
-Rather, we compute one average estimate for wealth inequality for each country, applying the same general method as in Novokmet, Piketty and Zucman (2017) for Russia.
+Rather, we compute one average estimate for wealth inequality for each country, applying the same general method as in Novokmet et al., (2017) for Russia.
 For each country, we compute average billionaire wealth relative to national income over all available years over 1990-2016.
 We then compute average standardized distributions of wealth for the US, France and China from WID.world series.
-15 We note that variations across countries and over time in these standardized wealth distributions mostly happen above p0=0.99, i.e. below p0=0.99 the ratios of the different percentile thresholds to average wealth are relatively stable over time and across countries, at least as a first approximation with most of the variation taking place within the top 1%.
+15 We note that variations across countries and over time in these standardized wealth distributions mostly happen above $p_0=0.99$, i.e. below $p_0=0.99$ the ratios of the different percentile thresholds to average wealth are relatively stable over time and across countries, at least as a first approximation with most of the variation taking place within the top 1%.
 Therefore we choose to use the same normalized distribution for Middle East countries below p0=0.99 as the average US-France-China normalized distribution.
 To estimate the average wealth, we compute an annual average wealth-income ratio over all countries available in WID.world, and we apply this average to each country average income.
-The difficult question is to know how to link the distribution from $p_0=0.99$ to billionaire level, and also to make an
+The difficult question is to know how to link the distribution from p_0 =0.99 to billionaire level, and also to make an assumption about the average number n of adults per billionaire family (sometime Forbes includes very large family groups in the same billionaire family; sometime it is just one individual or one married couple).
+We first re-estimate the 127 generalized percentile within the top 1% of the normalized distribution in order to reach billionaires' level.
+In our benchmark series we assume n=5 and a linear correction factor f(p) from p_0 =0.99 up to billionaire level, as this assumption seems to work relatively well for the US, France and China.
+16 This method gives a first approximation of the concentration of wealth in the region.
+In the appendix we present a number of alternative series based upon explicit assumptions and generalized Pareto interpolation techniques.
+We should stress again that even though the uncertainty about the exact magnitude of wealth concentration is high, it has relatively limited impact on our final income inequality estimates (see section 4).

 13 In terms of amount of wealth placed in their offshore accounts.
-See https://projects.icij.org/swissleaks/countries/rankings#monev.
+See https://projects.icij.org/swiss-leaks/countries/rankings#money.